cfmoya324/Aleksei324/README.md

 I'm just a guy who likes to develop software and webapps, play games and listen to music; I like to tinker with *Linux* and open source in general.
 I can speak Spanish and English.

-I'm currently learning about *Vite* and I'll be working on my personal webpage; my favourite language at the moment is *Python*.
+I'm currently learning about *Go* (maybe *Rust*) and I'll be working on my personal webpage; my favourite language at the moment is *Python*.
 Feel free to contact me if you want to talk, collaborate or correct me on something.

 ---